 You can use CPM software to coordinate schedules, keep track of to-dos and track jobsite activity.
 You can also use it to manage bidding, proposals, mid-project client communication, cost estimates and budgets.

-Because these systems often run on the cloud, stakeholders can access them from anywhere and from any device.
+Because project management systems often run on the cloud, stakeholders can access them from anywhere and from any device.
 Whether you’re on a computer in the office or on a tablet in the field, you have access to the same information.

 Building Information Modeling